IO89/WeatherForecast/backend/README.md

 ### Test supposed return status ok and response to be a JSON object
 # To launch mocha tests run following command in terminal:
 nodemon --exec 'npm test'

+# Server side receive lat and lon from a browser and then make send response JSON file to frontend.